Multi-District Litigation (MDL): Complex Antitrust Class Action Defense

 Not even a decade ago, a company caught up in the antitrust blizzard had no choice but to hire a large, multinational law firm and spend millions of dollars just to keep up with their discovery obligations in the case—let alone to prevail.
 Only big law firms had the infrastructure, manpower, and a large supply of talent to handle these gigantic, multi-district cases.

 But the times have changed, and the market for legal services is changing with them.
-Boutique law firms with less overhead, an entrepreneurial spirit, and concentrated talent, can now represent clients in these cases with as much success as the big law firms and at lower price without sacrificing quality and experience.
+Boutique law firms with less overhead, an entrepreneurial spirit, and concentrated talent, can now represent clients in these cases with as much success as the big law firms and at lower price without sacrificing quality of outcome.
 Bona Law is at the forefront of these exciting changes.
 Jarod Bona founded Bona Law after spending a dozen years in big law firms because he thought he could do it better.
 And Bona Law has now demonstrated its capabilities in multiple complex antitrust class action cases.
-Here’s how we do it differently.A Lean, Mean Team
+Here’s how we do it differently.A Lean, Mean Team with Unbounded Creativity